CMulas/IF_quantification/README.md

 ![ROC output](https://user-images.githubusercontent.com/61800079/109636458-850a4480-7b43-11eb-9d04-4b160cfdb80b.png)

-Most of the rest of the code is about diagnostic plots to make sure the analysis worked and that the threshold makes sense.
+The rest of the code generates diagnostic plots to make sure the the threshold makes sense.
 ![Threshold values](https://user-images.githubusercontent.com/61800079/109636542-9d7a5f00-7b43-11eb-93a2-9f9f97d51b72.png)

 ## 3. Analysis of percentage of positive cells across conditions